 - 1. Immediately notify the building principal of the intrusion, and then immediately call 9-1-1.
 (First person on the scene). - 2.
 Give the order to LOCKDOWN.
 (Building Principal). - 3.
 Notify the local police and follow their instructions.
 (Building Principal). - 4.
-Notify Superintendent of intrusion situation.
+Notify the Superintendent of the intrusion situation.
 (Building Principal). - 5.
 Activate Building-level Emergency Response Team and Building-level Emergency Response Plan.
 (Building Principal). - 6.
 Termination of emergency.
 (Police, Superintendent). - 7.
 Make proper notifications.
 (Superintendent).